 The individuals able to vote in an election.
 For student groups, this means any student who is a fully paid member of the group in question.

 A form of interview or debate for candidates.
 This often takes shape in the form of a Question Time event, it will be down to the current committees to organise these sessions.
-More guidance can be found on the elections page here.

 The individual who currently holds a role.